Trusted by

 In partnership with Space Machines Company, we are equipping Optimus – an Orbital Service Vehicle (OSV) designed to inspect, repair and safeguard vital space infrastructure that our modern lives and space economy depend upon.

-The Boreas X90, a space-grade inertial navigation system (INS), is a critical instrument to optimise the vehicle’s manoeuvres within and between orbits, providing precise orientation and positioning.
+The Boreas X90, a space-grade inertial navigation system (INS), is a critical instrument to optimize the vehicle’s maneuvers within and between orbits, providing precise orientation and positioning.

 Boreas X90